Day Trading: Risk Management Fundamentals

 First and foremost, a balanced risk management strategy helps you to maintain your available capital or buying power.

 In prop trading, you earn buying power based on the success of past trades.
-Buying power isn’t the same thing as cash in the bank because it’s the firm’s money you can use in short-term trading activities.
+Buying power isn’t the same thing as cash in the bank because it’s the firm’s money you can use in day trading activities.

 The effectiveness of your personal approach to risk management will determine whether the prop firm increases your buying power or reduces it.